CSE512-15S/a3-aljadaan-rlordon/README.md

 ![The initial visual display] (http://i.imgur.com/EUqt3KT.jpg?1)
 ![The initial visual display] (http://i.imgur.com/2SeFTbv.jpg)

+Moreover, as we went through the data and looking from the graph created above new questions emerged.
+I wanted to know the spacious relationship of the total precipitation among states in 2013 and 2014.
+For that, we used packed bubbles as a visualization method.
+We can see the huge drop in Alaska precipitation from 21 inches in 2013 to 13 inches in 2014.
+Also, we can notice that most states are getting more rain in 2014 giving the increase size of the bubbles.
+We can notice that the Midwest states are getting more raining in 2014 compared 2013.

+![The initial visual display] (http://i.imgur.com/54GNhvy.jpg)

 # Final Visualization
 Jacob was responsible for the implementation of the interactive design.
 D3 was the tool of choice, one of the main reasons why he took this class was to begin to learn D3 so this assignment gave us great hands on experience learning it, and that was the main takeaway from A3 that he most excited about.
 He had been creating choropleth maps from scratch using processing, so he was very interested in how to make these same types of visualizations using D3.